Contrastive Learning for Lane Detection via cross-similarity: Related work

 \subsection{lane detection}

-Lane detection is a critical module in autonomous vehicles.
+Lane detection is a critical module for autonomous driving.
 The safety of autonomous vehicles is greatly affected by the accuracy and latency of lane detection methods.
-Lane detection methods are classified as conventional~\cite{borkar2011novel,deusch2012random,hur2013multi,wu2014lane,1707380,638604} or based on CNN~\cite{kim2014robust,gurghian2016deeplanes,sermanet2013overfeat,kim2017end,8500547,pan2018SCNN,zheng2021resa}.
-Conventional lane detection~\cite{1707380,638604} relies on manual features to identify lanes, limiting their accuracy in different road conditions.
+Lane detection methods are classified as conventional~\cite{1707380} or based on CNN~\cite{Pan2018SpatialCNN,Zheng2021RESA,Zheng_2022_CVPR}.
+Conventional lane detection~\cite{1707380} relies on manual features to identify lanes, limiting their accuracy in different road scenarios. {To detect lane segments, \cite{KANG20033177} combines local line extraction with dynamic programming to enhance the performance of Hough Transforms, which often struggle in complex scenes.} {\cite{https://doi.org/10.1049/cth2.12441} utilizes advanced feature extraction methods, such as LGBPHS and MTP, and optimizes the classification process with a BI-GRU, enhanced by Self-Improved Honey Badger Optimization, to accurately identify lane lines under various conditions, a technique that parallels our focus on robust lane detection.}

-CNN technology has enabled new solutions for lane detection, such as U-Net~\cite{8823532} and LaneNet~\cite{8500547}.
+CNN technology has enabled new solutions for lane detection, such as U-Net~\cite{Tran2019LaneMarkings}.
 However, challenges arise when detecting occluded lanes due to biases and spatial information capture limitations.
-Spatial CNN~\cite{pan2018SCNN} and Recurrent Feature-Shift Aggregator~\cite{zheng2021resa} address these challenges by using message-passing to propagate spatial information.
-Anchor-based~\cite{zheng2022clrnet,qin2022ultra} and key point~\cite{Wang_2022_CVPR,Qu_2021_CVPR,Tabelini_2021_CVPR} lane detection options are also some lane detection method that behave lane as a chain of anchors and key points, respectively.
-This paper discusses how CLLD can enhance the accuracy and resilience of segmentation-based and anchor-based lane detection.
-However, the keypoint lane detection mechanism, which relies on identifying and linking keypoints, cannot take advantage of CLLD to detect any missed sections of lanes.
+Spatial CNN~\cite{Pan2018SpatialCNN} and Recurrent Feature-Shift Aggregator~\cite{Zheng2021RESA} address these challenges by using message-passing to propagate spatial information.
+Anchor-based~\cite{Zheng_2022_CVPR} lane detection options are also some lane detection methods that behave lanes as a chain of anchors. {3D lane detection offers an alternative approach to solving lane detection challenges by using road curvature patterns and aligning lane markings to these patterns. \cite{s23115358} propose a novel 3D lane detection method that utilizes improved feature extraction techniques and optimized BI-GRU classifiers.} This paper discusses how CLLD can enhance the accuracy and robustness of segmentation-based and anchor-based lane detection.